MileHacker Logo

 • Coastal Discovery Museum

-Located at Honey Horn, this museum focuses on the natural history and cultural heritage of the Lowcountry.
+Located at Honey Horn, this institution concentrates on the natural history and cultural the legacy of the Lowcountry.
 Features exhibits on marine life, local ecology, and Gullah history, including a butterfly house and boardwalks.

 • Arts Center of Coastal Carolina